PostHog/posthog.com/contents/blog/github-cms.md

 As you publish more content, inevitably you need a way to manage it.
 A content management system, or CMS, is the go-to software solution for this.
 Examples include WordPress, Drupal, Wix, Ghost, and many more.

 But there's another left-field option: GitHub.
-In this post, I'll explain the three reasons we use GitHub as a CMS (and love doing so).
+In this post, I'll explain the three reasons we use GitHub as a CMS (and why we love doing so).

 ## 1. GitHub enables transparency and open contributions